KabeloMoloko/GitHub-Portfolio/README.md

 My goal was to answer questions confidently and demonstrate my understanding of software development concepts.

 **Action:**
 I prepared by reviewing common interview questions and practicing my responses.
-During the interview, I focused on speaking clearly and explaining my projects.
+During the interview, I focused on speaking clearly and telling people about me.

 **Result:**
 I identified areas where I need improvement, such as confidence and structuring answers.
 This experience helped me understand how to better prepare for real interviews.